sharetribe/flex-docs/src/docs/tutorial-branding/configuration/index.md

 ```

 Full list of configuration variables can be found here:
-[FTW environment variables](/ftw/ftw-env/).
-You can change any of these
+[template environment variables](/ftw/ftw-env/).
+You can change any of
-variables _locally_ by just editing the **.env** file.
-Then you need to
+these variables _locally_ by just editing the **.env** file.
+Then you
-restart the server by running `yarn run dev` again.
+need to restart the server by running `yarn run dev` again.

-_TODO: figure out if the env variable part is necessary in Biketribe_

 ## Configuration files